banzaicloud/jwt-to-rbac/README.md

 There are some pre-requirements to kick this of for your own testing.

-* Configured Dex server which issues JWT tokens.
+* Configured Dex server as OIDC provider which issues JWT tokens.
 If you want to issue tokens with Dex you have to configure it with LDAP connector.
 You can use the Banzai Cloud [Dex chart](https://github.com/banzaicloud/banzai-charts/tree/master/dex).
 * GitHub account assigned for an organization or configured LDAP server - you can use the [openldap](https://github.com/osixia/docker-openldap) Docker image
 * Authentication application which uses Dex as an OpenID connector (in our case is [Pipeline](https://github.com/banzaicloud/pipeline).